-For more information on the Cost Application, please see Section V. Application Review 2.
-Review of Cost Application.
+For more information on the cost application, please see Section V. Application Review 2.
+Review of cost application.
 Cost applications include the Executive Summary Table, general budgets such as the SF-424, SF-424A, SF-424B, a comprehensive budget, detailed budget, and budget narrative and must be submitted into FFPMIS separately from the technical application portion.
 Cost applications (i.e., budget components) are not subject to the page limitation of the application, and will not be evaluated alongside the technical application.
 Cost applications must be in U.S. dollars only and include budget details as described below for the applicant, each member of the consortium (if applicable), sub-awardees, and/or sub-contractors.
 While maintaining activity quality, applicants should seek to minimize their administrative and support costs for managing the activity to maximize the funding available for interventions.
 More details on the budget annexes can be found in Section IV.
-Application and Submission Information I. Application Format f) Annexes.
+Application and Submission Information 1.
+Application Format g) Annexes.